Energy projects: Responsible use of energy

 A CO2-neutral airport

 We pursue active policies to reduce emissions for the sake of a sustainable future.
 We are continually investing in the sustainability of our own business operations and stimulate our partners to do the same.
 The ultimate result is a positive impact on your surroundings.
 From 2012 onwards we have been ACI ACA 3+ accredited; this is the highest ‘neutrality’ status.
+Check out the infographic to see which types of emissions there are at an airport.

 Reducing energy consumption